History of the Jews and the Crusades: Jewish crusade literature

 Many of the secondary sources on this time period question how important the impact of the crusades was on both the Jewish and Christian communities.
 Robert Chazan believes in the end – both cultures were, in many ways, used to the persecution that was being enacted, and that this was just another step.
 R. I. Moore, within his book The Formation of a Persecuting Society, argues that the effect on Christians was huge, with their entire society gaining feelings of the need for separation from their Jewish neighbors, which allowed them to persecute further in the future.
 Ivan G. Marcus in his article The Culture of the Early Ashkenaz argues that the Jews pulled away from the Christian community physically, mentally, and spiritually due to the sheer ferocity and shocking nature of the crusades.
-All of these and more provide differing opinions on the results of the crusades, but all agree that the crusades caused a separation to occur between the two religions.
+All of these and more provide differing opinions on the results of the crusades, but all agree that the crusades caused a separation between the two religions.